othree/json-blue/JSON.md

 * [JXON (lossless JavaScript XML Object Notation)](https://developer.mozilla.org/en-US/docs/Archive/JXON) is a generic name by which is defined the representation of JavaScript Objects using XML.
 * [JSONx](https://www.ibm.com/support/knowledgecenter/SS9H2Y_7.1.0/com.ibm.dp.doc/json_jsonx.html) is an IBM® standard format to represent JSON as XML.

+### Markdown

+* [MSON](https://github.com/apiaryio/mson) is a plain-text, human and machine readable, description format for describing data structures in common markup formats such as JSON, XML or YAML.

 ## Protocol

 ## Tool